LasseWolter/IGS-TechTest-RecipeSchedulingAPI/log.md

   - REMARK:
     - follow common API naming convetion
     - prefixing with `v1` allows for easy tracking and upgrade of API logic while staying backwards compatible

+* add unit testings
+  - decided to use FluentAssertions because I find them quite intuitive
+    - for production code you would use the guideline that's used by your company. `Assert.That` is quite a common one that's used in .NET.